-- Also add curry leaves, ginger, green chilies, chopped onions and coriander leaves.
+- Transfer it to a mixing bowl along with salt, rice flour, semolina, cumin, curry leaves, ginger, green chilies, chopped onions and coriander leaves.

 How to make oats dosa

-- Stir the batter with a deep ladle and take a ladle full of batter.
-Just pour the batter across the pan.
-Do not spread the batter.
+- Do not spread the batter.
 Just pour it and fill up the gaps.

 1. Add oats to a blender jar.
 If using quick cook oat, you can skip the powdering step.